hypermine-bc/training-resources/Syllabus_May2020.md

 **LAB1**
 - Getting familiar with Metamask and Mist wallets
-- Getting familiar with Remix browser
+- Getting familiar with Browser Editor